-5. EPC shall review the Licensee's right-of-way selection and decide whether wetland impacts have been avoided to the extent possible, given environmental, land use and engineering considerations.
-The Licensee's right-of-way selection shall be depicted on the same aerial photographs as were used for the wetland delineation.
-If the Licensee elects to propose a right-of-way prior to the completion of the State Site Certification process as provided in paragraph 6B above, this review shall be completed in sufficient time to resolve through the certification hearing any wetland avoidance issues remaining between EPC and the Licensee.
-If EPC reviews the Licensee's right-of-way selection as part of a post-certification review process, EPC's review shall be completed within 30 days following submittal of aerial photographs showing the right-of-way location.
-The results of this post-certification review process shall be an agreed upon right-of-way, and, thereafter, right-of-way location shall not be an issue in the EPC review process.
+5. EPC shall review the Licensee's Right-of-Way selection and decide whether Wetland impacts have been avoided to the extent possible, given environmental, land use and engineering considerations.
+The Licensee's Right-of-Way selection shall be depicted on the same aerial photographs as were used for the Wetland delineation.
+If the Licensee elects to propose a Right-of-Way prior to the completion of the State Site Certification process as provided above, this review shall be completed in sufficient time to resolve through the certification hearing any Wetland avoidance issues remaining between EPC and the Licensee.
+If EPC reviews the Licensee's Right-of-Way selection as part of a post-certification review process, EPC's review shall be completed within 30 days following submittal of aerial photographs showing the Right-of-Way location.
+The results of this post-certification review process shall be an agreed upon Right-of-Way, and, thereafter, Right-of-Way location shall not be an issue in the EPC review process.

-6. Upon completion of the wetland delineation and review of the right-of-way by EPC, the Licensee will submit the equivalent of the appropriate fees, as established in Chapter 1-6.05(11) of EPC's rules for wetland mitigation, and submit a Development and Mitigation Approval package in accordance with EPC guidelines, providing a complete explanation and justification of the proposed method of construction and any proposed mitigation to EPC asking that EPC consider all impacts within a designated right-of-way.
-This submittal and EPC's consideration of it may include other public issues than wetlands protection.
+6. Upon completion of the Wetland delineation and review of the Right-of-Way by EPC, the Licensee will submit the equivalent of the appropriate fees, as established in Chapter 1-6.05(11) of EPC's rules for Wetland mitigation, and submit a Development and Mitigation Approval package in accordance with EPC guidelines, providing a complete explanation and justification of the proposed method of construction and any proposed mitigation to EPC asking that EPC consider all impacts within a designated Right-of-Way.
+This submittal and EPC's consideration of it may include other public issues than Wetlands protection.

-7. EPC will review the submittal and decide whether wetland impacts within the right-of-way have been minimized given the environmental, land use and engineering considerations.
+7. EPC will review the submittal and decide whether Wetland impacts within the Right-of-Way have been minimized given the environmental, land use and engineering considerations.
 EPC shall notify the Licensee of its decision in writing within 30 days of receipt of a complete submittal.
 Such notice shall specify the basis for EPC's conclusion, and possible corrective measures shall be suggested, if considered necessary.

-8. The Licensee shall provide construction plans for the right-of-way and suitable kind for-kind, acre-for-acre wetland mitigation or upland mitigation, where appropriate under Chapter 1-11, for all wetland impacts.
+8. The Licensee shall provide construction plans for the Right-of-Way and suitable kind for-kind, acre-for-acre Wetland mitigation or upland mitigation, where appropriate under Chapter 1-11, for all Wetland impacts.
 This mitigation can be proposed either on the Licensee's own property or by written consent of the property owner, on the property of others in a mitigation bank according to EPC's standard mitigation criteria.

-9. Upon review of the mitigation proposal required by Specific Condition B.IX.H.6 above and any modification that may be necessary to bring any required mitigation proposal into compliance with EPC's non-procedural standards, EPC will approve (by letter) the mitigation proposal and forward the attached Mitigation Agreement (see Attachment G – Approval & Mitigation Agreement Form) to the Licensee for execution.
+9. Upon review of the mitigation proposal required by paragraph H.6 above and any modification that may be necessary to bring any required mitigation proposal into compliance with EPC's non-procedural standards, EPC will approve (by letter) the mitigation proposal and forward the attached Mitigation Agreement (see Attachment G – Approval & Mitigation Agreement Form) to the Licensee for execution.
 Review of the mitigation proposal and any modifications shall be accomplished with 30 days of the Licensee's submittal of all necessary information.

 10. Once the Mitigation Agreement is executed and recorded, the Licensee may proceed with construction.

-11. EPC shall make every effort to conform as closely as possible to-the procedures and timetables established in the Conditions of Certification for other wetland review agencies.
+11. EPC shall make every effort to conform as closely as possible to-the procedures and timetables established in the Conditions of Certification for other Wetland review agencies.

 I. Submerged Lands